Sue Corl Youth Sailing Scholarship

 When there are multiple requests, sailing-related programs will take precedence.
 The successful recipient will receive $500 in scholarship funds applicable to their program fee.
 A person can only receive the scholarship once in a lifetime.

-Please, direct any questions to [email protected]
+Please, direct any questions to SueCorlScholarship@womensailing.org.

-2022 Sue Corl Youth Sailing Scholarship awardee
+2023 Sue Corl Youth Sailing Scholarship awardee

-Congratulations to Stephanie Roney, Sue Corl Youth Sailing Scholarship recipient, a 15 year-old student from San Pedro High School.
-She was introduced to sailing during the summer of 2019 at Los Angeles Community Sailing Clinics (LACS).
-In her application letter she expressed her love of the water and an appreciation of the beauty of sail.
+In her application letter for the Sue Corl Scholarship she wrote of her love of the water and an appreciation of the beauty of sail.
 Her letter of recommendation from LACS expressed the hope a bit of training would open opportunities to Stephanie, such as participating in a local sailing team.
 “This would be a wonderful outcome for Stephanie and the yachting community.”

 Upon receiving the scholarship, Stephanie wrote, “With great pleasure and gratitude, I accept this award.
 I will do my best to exemplify the honored values of women in sailing.
 Not only will I not disappoint you, but I will make every effort to exceed your expectations.”

-And Stephanie has indeed exceeded our expecations!
-Stephanie graduated from Optis to FJs three days into the Cabrillo Beach Yacht Club’s Youth Sailing Program.
-Upon completion, because she worked so well with the younger sailors, she was offered and accpeted a job!
-She loves the program and is appreciative of the NWSA contribuitors and supporters who made her amazing summer of sailing possible.
-Watch stephanie, she is just getting started with her sailing adventures!
+With the scholarship Stephanie attended Cabrillo Beach Yacht Club’s Youth Sailing Program.
+She graduated from Optis to FJs three days into the prorgam.
+Upon completing the Program, because she worked so well with the younger sailors, Stephanie was offered and accepted a job with the Cabrillo Beach Yacht Club Youth Sailing Program!
+She loved the experience and showed her appreciation for the NWSA contributors and supporters who made her amazing summer of sailing possible.

 Congratulations Kira Hill